Ulna bowing fracture

 An isolated bowing fracture of the ulna is not common.
 They usually accompany more significant injury to radius, e.g. transverse or greenstick fracture.

-It is important to recognise that physiological bowing may occur.
+It is important to recognize that physiological bowing may occur.
 However, it does not usually occur in an isolated bone and there was a clear history of trauma and forearm tenderness.

 Treatment (in the absence of a more significant injury) is similar to a buckle fracture with support in a removable splint.